-The Appeals Panel is a medical peer review committee that is appointed by Commonwealth Care Alliance to hear the appeal.
-The hearing will occur no earlier than 30 calendar days and no later than 90 calendar days following Commonwealth Care Alliance's receipt of your appeal request, unless otherwise determined by the Commonwealth Care Alliance.
-The hearing shall consist, at a minimum, of the Panel's review of the written submissions by Commonwealth Care Alliance and the practitioner, but may, at Commonwealth Care Alliance's sole discretion, allow for presentation of live testimony by Commonwealth Care Alliance and/or the practitioner.
-The Panel is empowered to uphold, modify or overturn the Credentialing Committee's decision.
-The Appeals Panel's decision is final.
+The appeals panel is a medical peer-review committee that is appointed by Commonw ealth Care Alliance to hear the appeal.
+The hearing will occur no earlier than 30 calendar days and no later than 90 calendar days follow ing Commonw ealth Care Alliance's receipt of your appeal request, unless otherw ise determined by Commonw ealth Care Alliance.
+The hearing shall consist, at a minimum, of the panel's review of the written submissions by Commonw ealth Care Alliance and the practitioner, but may, at the sole discretion of Commonw ealth Care Alliance, allow for presentation of live testimony by Commonw ealth Care Alliance and/or the practitioner.
+The panel is empow ered to uphold, modify, or overturn the Credentialing Committee's decision.
+The appeals panel's decision is final.

-You will be notified of the decision of the Appeals Panel, and the reasons therefore, no later than 45 calendar days from the date of the hearing.
+You will be notified of the decision of the appeals panel, and the reasons therefore, no later than 45 calendar days from the date of the hearing.

-Re-Application following Denial or Termination
+Re-Application Following Denial or Termination

-In the event initial credentialing is denied, or if a practitioner is terminated from the network, Commonwealth Care Alliance will not reconsider his/her reapplication for credentialing for 2 years following the effective date of denial or termination, unless the Credentialing Committee, in its sole discretion, deems a shorter period to be appropriate.
+In the event initial credentialing is denied, or if a practitioner is terminated from the network, Commonwealth Care Alliance will not reconsider his/her reapplication for credentialing for 2 years following the effective date of denial or termination, unless the Credentialing Committee, at its sole discretion, deems a shorter period to be appropriate.